Meet the operations manager of the 519 community centre in Toronto

 Established in 1975, The 519 has persisted in providing digital and physical essential services to its communities throughout the pandemic.

 Because of Toronto's extended stay in the grey zone, the normally bright and busy Salah J. Bachir Wing of The 519 is dark and dormant.
 Provincial mandate has closed the building to the public since November 2020.

 Karlene Williams-Clarke is the manager of operations at The 519.
-She's part of a team that also includes four departmental managers and several directors who together make up the leadership team that puts together and delivers the vital services the centre provides.
+She's part of a leadership team that includes a diverse set of managers and directors who deliver the vital services the centre provides.
 But as manager of operations, it's Williams-Clarke who makes sure the place keeps up and running.

 We speak in the building's Fireplace Room facing Church Street.
 Now serving as an improvised teleconferencing hub, the space is awash in natural light; the succulents by the window are thriving.

 Williams-Clarke is radiant in her early fifties, and speaks with lilting confidence.
 She has worked in various roles at The 519 since 2010.